 - Process a Travel Authorization and a Cash Advance in the financial system to request an advance for the employee responsible for disbursing the cash to the participants.

-- Complete an Employee Expense Worksheet and process it in the Expense Module to account for the distribution of the cash advance funds.
+- Complete a Reimbursement Request (UM 1911) and process it in the Expense Module to account for the distribution of the cash advance funds.
 Include the number of payments made and the denominations in the documentation.

 - Non-cash payments (i.e. gift certificates, T-shirts, etc.), when purchasing items to distribute to participants, the suppliers should be paid by: